Safety in the home

 You should have working smoke alarms fitted on every level of your home.
 They give you vital time to ‘get out, stay out and call 999’ if ever you’re unlucky enough to have a fire.

 And it’s crucial that you test them regularly – we advise once a week.
-Follow us on Twitter, for our #TestitTuesday reminders.
+You can use the ‘follow’ button to get our Twitter #TestitTuesday reminders.

 A smoke alarm with the batteries missing is useless.
 If you must take the battery out, make sure you replace it there and then.